-This is another relationship which bystanders usually describe with the word ‘hate.’
+This is another relationship that bystanders usually described with the word ‘hate.’

-In 1994 Julia Roberts and Nick Nolte starred in I Love Trouble, which was supposed to be a romantic comedy, but because of the lack of chemistry between the co-stars got re-branded as a thriller.
+In 1994, Julia Roberts and Nick Nolte starred in I Love Trouble.
+The movie was supposed to be a romantic comedy, but due to the lack of chemistry between the co-stars, it got re-branded as a thriller.

-Representatives, movie studio, and the like, of course, stepped in and said all those were just rumours made up by the newspapers, that the co-stars had been very professional and gotten along.
+Representatives, movie studio, and the like, of course, stepped in and said those were rumours made up by the newspapers.
+They all said in chorus that the co-stars had gotten along and had been very professional on set.

-Yet when asked about Nick by the New York Times, Julia herself was more frank.
+Yet, when the New York Times asked her about Nick, Julia was far more frank.
 She said they “sort of gave each other a hard time.”
 And that although Nick could be “charming” when he wanted, he was “disgusting.”

 Nick shot back soon afterwards: “It’s not nice to call someone ‘disgusting.’
 But she’s not a nice person.
 Everyone knows that.”

 This is one movie where the tension behind the camera did not play well in front of it.
-And in spite of the star power of both actors, I love Trouble was not a success at the box office.
+And despite the star power of both actors, I love Trouble was not a success at the box office.

 The co-stars worked together for: 5 months (1993 – 1994)